Most Americans are overweight.

 If you are a senior citizen, many carriers place a cutoff point on the minimum amount you can weigh.
 Low weight as a senior is often associated with frailty.

-Remember, there are two primary factors that determine how much your weight will affect the types of life insurance you will be able to purchase:
+Remember, two primary factors determine how much your weight will affect the types of life insurance you will be able to purchase:

 - Does your weight fall inside or outside the carrier’s weight charts?